 This project is for a PhD or integrated PhD student.

 We are looking for competent and enthusiastic PhD candidates to work on physical cosmology.
-A successful candidate will become officially involved with DESI (Dark Energy Spectroscopic Instrument) and Rubin (former Large Synoptic Survey Telescope) surveys and the project will include studying and performing research on different aspects of physical cosmology such as testing early universe scenarios and studying dark energy using large scale structure and other cosmological data.
-Developing advanced statistical methods of data analysis (data mining, machine learning, regression approaches) will be a major part of the research during the PhD project or integrated-PhD.
+A successful candidate will become officially involved with international collaborations including DESI* (Dark Energy Spectroscopic Instrument) and DESC** (Dark Energy Science Collaboration of Rubin or formerly LSST) and the project will include studying and performing research on different aspects of physical cosmology such as testing early universe scenarios and studying dark energy using large scale structure and other cosmological data.
+Developing advanced statistical methods of data analysis (data mining, machine learning, artificial intelligence, regression approaches) will be a major part of the research during the PhD project or integrated-PhD.

 This project is for a PhD or integrated PhD student.